AJarombek/saints-xctf-infrastructure/README.md

 ### Overview

 This repository holds application specific infrastructure for the [saintsxctf.com](https://www.saintsxctf.com/) website.
+The VPCs for SaintsXCTF.com are configured in the [global-aws-infrastructure](https://github.com/AJarombek/global-aws-infrastructure) repository.

 ### Directories